Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

               [--verbose] [-w WARN] [--warning-pattern WARN_PATTERN]
               [--warning-regex WARN_REGEX]

-This plugin uses SSH to execute a command on a remote host, returning STDOUT and, in case of failure, STDERR and the command's return code.
-With this information and with pattern matching on STDOUT, the plugin can alert with selectable severities.
+Executes a command on a remote host via SSH and evaluates the result.
+Returns STDOUT and, in case of failure, STDERR and the command's exit code.
+Supports pattern matching on STDOUT to detect specific conditions, with configurable alert severities per match.
+Can also alert on single numeric return values against warning and critical thresholds.

 options:
   -h, --help            show this help message and exit